 Segments to the Next Level

-New Duration Option
+New Duration Option for Segments

-You want to stop showing your app to purchasers but not permanently?
+Do you want to stop showing your app to purchasers but not permanently?
 You can use this option to ONLY include users in this funnel within a specific time frame.
 EG: Purchasers but limited to 30 days.

 New Time-Based Sequences